 On June 13, @shrmnextchat chatted with Tim Sackett on The Talent Fix -- A Leader's Guide to Recruiting Great Talent.

-In case you missed this informative chat filled with innovative ideas for a talent acquisition strategy, you can read all the tweets here:
+In case you missed this excellent chat, you can read all the tweets here: